All You Need to Know About Communication Disorders

 Small Class Sizes

-Along with amazing teachers, the class sizes at BYU are much smaller than your average Gen Ed course.
+Along with amazing teachers, the class sizes at BYU are much smaller than your average General Education course.
 This helps you feel more at home with your classmates, leading you to create lasting study-buddy friendships!
 Additionally, this gives professors an even greater ability to reach you and your needs on an individual basis.
 You'll come away from these classes having truly learned a ton!

 Graduate Work at BYU